 11:30 9/11 Memorial and Museum

 Spend the rest of your morning, taking in all the information in the underground 9/11 Museum.
 The museum features items from that day and a no-photos exhibition detailing everything that happened.
-Before entering, take a look at the two Memorial Polls on the exact place that the Twin Towers used to stand with the names of those killed on that tragic morning inscribed on the surface.
+Before entering, take a look at the two Memorial Polls on the exact place where the Twin Towers used to stand with the names of those killed on that tragic morning inscribed on the surface.

 Find out more about the 9/11 Memorial and the Museum here.